lightly-ai/lightly/benchmarks/imagenet/resnet50/README.md

 Instead, we try to provide building blocks and examples to make it as easy as possible to build on top of existing SSL methods.

-You can find benchmark resuls in our [docs](https://docs.lightly.ai/self-supervised-learning/getting_started/benchmarks.html).
+You can find benchmark results in our [docs](https://docs.lightly.ai/self-supervised-learning/getting_started/benchmarks.html).

 ## Run Benchmark